The United Nations Sustainable Development Goals (SDGs)

 Examples of our contribution:

 Through its activities, Evonik contributes to economic growth and offers secure, decent work.
-Our impact valuation shows that each Evonik job secures an average of 13.5 jobs worldwide in the value chain.

 - Our Code of Conduct summarizes Evonik's most important principles and standards with which all employees must be familiar.
 It applies throughout the Group and is part of the employment relationship between the employee and Evonik.